longturn/freeciv21/docs/Playing/faq.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Hideouts are a purely FCW thing.
 There’s no such thing in LTT.
 Other rulesets could offer this as it is a ruleset configurable item.
-The LongTurn Community does not like them as they are overpowered and easily exploited.
+The Longturn Community does not like them as they are overpowered and easily exploited.

 How does research in LTT compare to MP2a/b/c?